-Conclusion of what are the best Vietnam funds to invest in
+CONCLUSION of what are the best Vietnam MUTUAL funds to invest in

 As I mentioned earlier, some of these funds are very small compared to some of the bigger players I discussed in my last blog post like Dragon Capital & VinaCapital.
 The issues that may present are the lack of scalability benefits in terms of cost structures for the manager.
 For instance you might more likely find them with subscription fees, higher fees overall, and hidden charges.
 There is also a possibility if the products don’t get traction that they close down one day and have to liquidate during depressing market conditions.

 I find the level of transparency provided via searching for fund factsheets less than ideal in terms of issues I just mentioned.
 That is, clear guidance on subscription fees, “other” fees, how exactly the performance fee is calculated, the size of the fund is not always as easy as it should be to track down.
 In my experience this can be a red flag, as is when performance data provided does not match clearly the inception date.

 My blog post here was aimed at providing brief snapshots for further investigation, part of which would involve chasing up information on these matters where necessary.